UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_05.md

 Notes:

 We've learned quite a bit about the Markdown format so far in this chapter.
-The Markdown option converts your notebook a plain Markdown file that only contains text, and can be opened with any text editor.
+The Markdown option converts your notebook to a Markdown file that only contains plain text, and can be opened with any text editor.
 In order to see the rendered Markdown file however, you need to open it using JupyterLab or another IDE like VSCode.

+It is actually possible to work with notebooks directly in Markdown format instead of the default JSON format that they `.ipynb` files as stored as.
+This has the advantage of making the notebook source files easier to read with the human eye which can be helpful when reviewing each others code on GitHub, so it is preferred by some organizations.
+To do this, you would need to install the [Jupytext extension](https://jupytext.readthedocs.io/en/latest/); we will show you how to install extensions in the next few slides.

 Note how computational cells are converted to Markdown code blocks with appropriate syntax highlighting.